Dr Jo River

-Dr River has also published on challenges faced by health professionals in modern health services.
+Dr River has also published on challenges faced by medical, nursing and allied health professionals in modern health services.
 As a member of the Sydney Arts and Health Collective (SAHC), she has developed a series of action research workshops to improve the mental health of health professionals.
 She is currently working with SAHC - with the support of the Seymour Centre - to bring greater community understanding of health professionals lives, and issues within healthcare, through the use of verbatim theatre performances.

 Mental Health Services: Humanistic approaches to care such as Open Dialogue.
 Consumer perspectives on mental health services, increasing consumer engagment in mental health research.

 Men's mental health:The relationship between emotional practice and men's suicide; men, production and suicide; men's suicide methods; men's help-seeking practices